pymodbus-dev/pymodbus/doc/source/library/simulator/restapi.rst

 This is still a Work In Progress.
 There may be large changes to the API in the future.

-There is a skeleton API for the Pymodbus simulator.
-The API is a simple copy of having most of the same features as in the Web UI.
+The API is a simple copy of
+having most of the same features as in the Web UI.

 The API provides the following endpoints: